pharaohmak/real-time-emotion-recognition-engine/README.md

 # Real-Time Emotion Recognition Engine

-This repository contains the source code for a facial expression recognition software built using JavaScript.
+This repository contains the source code for a real-time facial emotion recognition engine built using JavaScript.
 The software is designed to detect and recognize human facial emotions in real-time video streams.

 ## Table of Contents